-The qualifying race for a national championship event will be run in conjunction with the National seeding system and starting order established by the CEO of SACCS, the Clerk of the Course and the Timing and Tracking Manager.
+The qualifying race for a national championship event will be run in conjunction with the National seeding system and starting order established by the CEO of SA Rally-Raid Championship, the Clerk of the Course and the Timing and Tracking Manager.
 The starting order will be according to the National Overall Seeding List.

-The top five (5) seeded drivers will be able to choose their start positions with the highest seeded driver having first choice, then the second and so on, as to where they wish to start in the top five (5) start positions in the qualifying race.
-The gap between the competitors for the start of the qualifying race will be as specified in the event SR's.
-The start gap between competitors can be changed by the Clerk of the Course in consultation with the Timing and Tracking Manager, Competitor Relations Officer and CEO of SACCS if deemed necessary.
+The start gap between the competitors for the start of the qualifying race will be as specified in the event SR's.
+The start gap between competitors can be changed by the Clerk of the Course in consultation with the Timing and Tracking Manager, Competitor Relations Officer and CEO of SA Rally-Raid Championship for all races if deemed necessary.

 Unseeded drivers will be given a starting position agreed to between the Clerk of the Course, the Timing and Tracking Manager and the Competitor Relations Officer, based on safety considerations.

+[ii] Reserved.

+[iii] Main Races Loop One

-- [ii] Reserved. - [iii] Standard Event, Super Event, One Day Event and Marathon Event.
+Standard Event, Super Event, One Day Event and Marathon Event.